e-psi-lon/e-psi-lon/README.md

 ### About me

-I'm a 17 years old high school student who like code.
-I choose to study Math, Physics and Chemistry (only on my 2nd year of high school) and NSI (*Numérique et Sciences Informatiques* which means Digital and Computer Science).
+I'm an 18 years old university student who likes to code.
+I'm currently in first year in computer science.
+I used to study Math, Physics and Chemistry (only on my 2nd year of high school) and NSI (*Numérique et Sciences Informatiques* which means Digital and Computer Science) in high school and now.

 ### What do I do

-I make some **Minecraft** datapacks or resources pack and I use Python and Kotlin (and a little bit of JavaScript).
-I want to lean Java and C but I've something called ✨*la flemme*✨ in French
+I make some **Minecraft** datapacks or resources pack and I use Python and Kotlin (and a little bit of JavaScript) but I also know C. I want to learn Java but I've something called ✨*la flemme*✨

 <img src="https://github-readme-stats.vercel.app/api?username=e-psi-lon&hide=issues&show_icons=true&theme=radical&count_private=true&show_icons=true"/>